 The review of progress process complements the role of the faculty advisor for each student.
 The faculty advisor helps the student prepare a plan of study both in coursework and in research.
 The Review of Progress Committee assesses whether or not the student is progressing in a timely manner through the milestones of the program: Quals, the General Examination, and the Dissertation defense.
 Ultimately, it is the student's responsibility to make the progress necessary to achieve their goals in the graduate program.

 Students should be aware that there is no ideal schedule for progress through the program.
 There is a great deal of variation depending on the student's background, the particular course of study, and personal circumstances.
 The RPC is sensitive to this variation.
+Students with an RA, TA, or Fellowship are required to be full-time in the PhD program.
+Students are also required to make satisfactory progress to remain in the program.
+Progress is expected to be consistent with a full-time focus on research and education work.

 The Review of Progress Process